liuhc8/Aperture/README.md

 # Publication
-For citing Aperture and for an overview of the Aperture algorithms, refer to our open access article:
+///For citing Aperture and for an overview of the Aperture algorithms, refer to our open access article:

-**Aperture: Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm.**
+///**Aperture: Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm.**
-Hongchao Liu, Huihui Yin, Guangyu Li, Junling Li, Xiaoyue Wang.
+///Hongchao Liu, Huihui Yin, Guangyu Li, Junling Li, Xiaoyue Wang.

-See the [publication page](./publication.md) for details about the simulation test.
+See the [publication page](./publication.md) for links of the simulation datasets.